 These common errors are what differentiate a French native speaker from a foreign French speaker.
 In this post, we continue with a second list of some of these useful verbs and expressions (published...Read More

 When you visit Paris, you want to feel comfortable in your environment.
 French culture is very much different from what you are accustomed to.
 This 5 step guide will not only help make your visit to Paris more enjoyable, it will also save you money!

 1. Learn How To Speak French Before You Visit Paris

 Far too many people travel to France without...Read More

-We are continuing our series of lists of expressions (published in French Accent Magazine) that one should and should not say if one wants to speak like a French person and be understood immediately by the French.
+To help you to find the best way to learn French and to speak like a French person, we are continuing our series of lists of expressions (published in French Accent Magazine) that one should and should not say if one wants to speak like a French person and be understood immediately by the French.

 Which French verb to use when you’re visiting a place, a friend, or a professional.

 In English, we can use the verb ‘to visit’ for a place, a person, or a doctor.

 However, in French, le verbe visiter is only used when a traveler is doing some sightseeing, a guided tour, or a house: